 Julie Cleveland began teaching while an undergrad music major at Bard College, when a friend asked her to show her some songs on the piano.
 After college, she landed a job in publishing at Houghton Mifflin Company in Boston, but soon realized that music was her path and passion in life.
 She began her graduate studies in composition at New England Conservatory, and, while on a break from studies, was hired for her first piano instructor position at the Saratoga Guitar Workshop, in 1988.
 After earning her master’s degree in music from NEC, she moved back home to Cape Ann and founded her teaching studio—the Cape Ann Piano Studio—in Gloucester.

-Ms. Cleveland sustained serious injuries from over two decades of playing piano with poor technique, unfortunately a common occurrence for serious musicians (chronic tendinitis, and carpal/radial/ulnar nerve syndromes) in the 1990s.
+Ms. Cleveland sustained serious injuries in the 1990s from over two decades of playing piano with poor technique (teachers who didn’t teach proper technique)—unfortunately a common occurrence for many musicians, injuries such as chronic tendinitis, and carpal/radial/ulnar nerve syndromes.
 While being treated successfully by renowned neurologist Dr. Charness (now head of the Performing Arts Clinic at BWH in Boston), Julie could not play piano with her right arm for nearly 6 months (while recovering she learned and performed, as well as composed, pieces for left hand alone).
 After a full recovery, Ms. Cleveland decided to retrain, at the age of 37, so that she could continue to play without injury, and teach her students to do the same.
 She sought out and had the great fortune of finding and studying with virtuoso pianist Barbara Lister-Sink, professor and artist-in-residence at Salem College in North Carolina, who founded and chairs the Injury-Preventive Keyboard Technique department.
 She is also the author of the well-known DVD among pianists, Freeing the Caged Bird.
-Ms. Cleveland now stresses the importance of a foundation in injury-preventive technique in her own studio, teaching all of her students, young and old alike.
+(You can see sample videos of Ms. Lister-Sink’s instruction here.)
+Julie now stresses the importance of a foundation in injury-preventive technique in her own studio, for all of her students, young and old alike.
 She also studied the Alexander Technique with Corinna Trabucco.

-In addition to teaching, Julie Cleveland also works as a substitute church pianist at the First Universalist Church of Essex, the Gloucester Unitarian Universalist Church, and the Unitarian Universalist Society in Rockport, MA.
-She also plays for wedding ceremonies and receptions, private parties.
-She is currently in the process of planning a concert of her own compositions for chamber ensemble and solo piano, to be presented on Cape Ann (stay tuned!).
+In addition to teaching, Julie Cleveland has also worked as a substitute church pianist at the First Universalist Church of Essex, the Gloucester Unitarian Universalist Church, and the Unitarian Universalist Society in Rockport, MA.
+She hopes this summer to complete her collection of short piano pieces that she is composing, entitled “Dreaming.”
+You can hear the prelude here.

 Education and Music Training